 - Students are required to live on campus for four semesters.
 Students who reach junior status or complete their four semester requirement mid-year remain bound to the contact as it is a full year agreement.

 Each student who selects that they would like on campus housing for the 2020-2021 academic year must pick a bed space during selection.
 We understand that there are only so many bed spaces in each building and that students are not always able to select the spaces that they want during selection.
 Knowing this, we will allow students to request a room change over the summer.
 Students will be placed on a waiting list for the buildings that they want to live in.
-As spaces open up over the summer, RLH will contact these students regarding room change.
+If spaces open up over the summer, RLH will contact these students regarding their room change request.
 To help create equity in the process students will be offered room changes, based on vacancies in reverse lottery number order, by class.
-The form for summer room changes will be open from June 15 – July 15, 2019 on your Housing & Dining Self Service.
+The form for summer room changes will be open from June 15 – July 15, 2020 on your Housing & Dining Self Service.

 - Students who select a room and then elect to live off campus will be charged a $1,500 contract cancellation fee.